What are the responsibilities and job description for the Development Manager - Austin position at Jeremiah Program?

 POSITION SUMMARY

-In partnership with the Development Director, the Development Manager is responsible for managing significant aspects of fundraising and development activities for the campus, particularly focused on individual giving, the annual fund and fundraising events.
+In partnership with the Development Director, the Development Manager is responsible for managing significant aspects of fundraising and development activities for the campus, particularly focused on individual giving, the annual fund, and donor cultivation.

-Reporting to the Director of Development, the Development Manager will be charged with cultivating relationships with a 200 mid-range donor & prospect portfolio contributing at the $500-$7,500 level.
+Reporting to the Director of Development, the Development Manager will be charged with cultivating relationships with mid-level donors.
 In addition to a focus on stewarding and securing gifts, the Development Manager will lead acquisition and retention efforts with a focus on first time donor retention.

 In collaboration with campus Development Director, the Development Manager provides organization, production, and maintenance of annual fundraising materials and data; and collaborates with the development staff on initiatives, while reflecting the Jeremiah mission, and encompassing the values, vision, and purpose of the program.